-Tomorrow marks the 75th Anniversary of Pearl Harbor.
-We are posting a day early so that you can get the word out and share this post in advance of this impactful date.
-We must never forget our history that so many want to ignore, forget or worse… rewrite.
+December 7th marks the 81st Anniversary of Pearl Harbor.
+We must never forget our History that so many want to ignore, forget, or worse… rewrite.

-On this the 75th Anniversary of Pearl Harbor, December 7th, we find that the above warning has been validated again and again.
+On this 81st Anniversary of Pearl Harbor, we find that the above warning has been validated repeatedly.

-Our grandparents and their parents proved equal to that task as American productivity and ingenuity out-produced and overwhelmed the Japanese Navy at sea and the German army in North Africa and the beaches of Normandy.
+Our grandparents and their parents proved equal to that task as American productivity and ingenuity out-produced.
+They overwhelmed the Japanese Navy at sea, the German army in North Africa, and the beaches of Normandy.

 You cannot honor History that is not taught…

 Fast forward to Ronald Reagan and his demand, “Mr. Gorbachev, tear down this wall.”
-The Soviet Union and its oppressive ideology of universal government control imploded in on its own vacuous assumptions.
+The Soviet Union and its oppressive ideology of universal government control imploded on its vacuous assumptions.

 Our current generation’s Pearl Harbor was the 9/11 attack.
-We didn’t so much ignore history (well we sort of did) as we were numbed once again by peace and a feeling of false security.
-They hit us hard and snuffed out nearly 3,000 lives, and like the Japanese Kamikaze pilots, showed a suicidal disregard for their own lives.
+We didn’t so much ignore History (well, we sort of did) as we were again numbed by peace and a feeling of false security.
+They hit us hard and snuffed out nearly 3,000 lives, and as the Japanese Kamikaze pilots, showed a suicidal disregard for their own lives.

-So, tomorrow on December 7th, so many years after the attack on Pearl Harbor, remember our greatest generation and their legacy to those who threaten our Republic, and our current brave soldiers, sailors, marines and airmen.
+So many years after the attack on Pearl Harbor, remember our greatest generation and their legacy to those who threaten our Republic and our current brave soldiers, sailors, marines, and airmen.
 The latter won’t soon forget the lessons of Pearl Harbor and 9/11.
-They are still fighting over in the Middle East, right now, today.
+They are still fighting over in the Middle East right now, today.

 We resoundingly defeated the Japanese and the Nazis in three and a half years.
-Today our current government can’t even build a working secure Website in that time-frame.
+Yet, today our current government can’t even build a secure working Website in that time frame.

-As we do each year, we make a rallying call to all Patriots (use the share buttons on the left over there to do your part).
+As we do each year, we make a rallying call to all Patriots.
 Let’s not let their ultimate sacrifice be in vain.
-Our History is who we are; it is part of the life-blood of our Republic.
+Our History is who we are; it is part of the lifeblood of our Republic.